2026 General Health Expectations

 (if the Health Form is not printing correctly you might need to open it in another browser)

 Everyone must have the health form completed and returned to the camp at least 2 weeks prior to your arrival at camp.
-If you have misplaced your health form, you can download the form at the top of the page.
+IMC Staff will review all information and contact you if there are any questions about accommodations that are needed. and If you have misplaced your health form, you can download the form at the top of the page.
 Campers who do not have either a completed health form on file or complete a health form upon arrival and will not be allowed to stay.

 Medication – Prescription & Over-the-Counter